 Both workers and employers pay for Social Security through payroll tax contributions.
-Workers currently pay 6.2 percent of the first $$117,000^{vi}$ of their earnings each year, and employers pay the same amount up to the same cap.
-Of that 6.2 percent, 5.3 percent currently goes to the Old Age and Survivors Insurance, or OASI, trust fund, and 0.9 percent to the Disability Insurance in 2013 was just over \$1,140 per month-not far above the federal poverty level for an individual. $^{\prime\prime ii}$
+Workers currently pay 6.2 percent of the first \$117,000^{vi} of their earnings each year, and employers pay the same amount up to the same cap.
+Of that 6.2 percent, 5.3 percent currently goes to the Old Age and Survivors Insurance, or OASI, trust fund, and 0.9 percent to the Disability Insurance trust fund.
+Due to the interrelatedness of the Social Security programs, the two funds are typically considered together, although they are technically separate.
+The portion of payroll tax contributions that goes into each trust fund has changed several times throughout the years to account for demographic shifts and the funds' respective projected solvency.^{vii}